tobanteEmbedded/tetl/README.md

 ### Error Handling

 Since I assume that you might have exceptions disabled, I need a different way of reporting exceptional cases to you which occured deep inside the library.
-To keep the behavior of my library and actual STL implementations as close as possible, I've chosen to add a global assert/exception handler functions, which can be overriden by enabling the `TETL_CUSTOM_ASSERT_HANDLER` macro.
+To keep the behavior of my library and actual STL implementations as close as possible, I've chosen to add a global assert/exception handler functions, which can be overriden by enabling the `TETL_ENABLE_CUSTOM_ASSERT_HANDLER` macro.

 **TODO**